 Allow cakes to sit in the pans for 10 minutes before turning them out onto a cooling rack to cool completely.

-To construct the cake: Level each cake with a cake leveler so they are perfectly flat.
+To construct the cake: Level each cake (follow our instructions here).
 Set your first layer of cake on a cake board and apply half of the chocolate buttercream to the top, smoothing it around the surface with an offset spatula.
 Stack the second layer of cake on top and apply the rest of the chocolate buttercream to the top, again smoothing it perfectly with an offset spatula.
 Top with the third layer of cake and apply a small amount of pressure to the cake to gently compress the layer.
 Don't press too hard.

 Apply half of the vanilla buttercream to the sides of the cake only, creating a crumb coat.
+(You'll find our tutorial here.)
 Set the cake in the refrigerator for 15 minutes.
 After the icing has chilled, apply the remaining vanilla buttercream to just the sides of the cake.
 Use an offset spatula heated under warm water and then wiped dry to smooth the vanilla buttercream to a fine finish.

 Set the cake onto a cooling rack that has been placed over a rimmed baking sheet.
 Carefully pour the warm ganache into the center of the cake, allowing it to run out and cover the top of the cake.
 Stop pouring once the ganache reaches the edges of the top, and allow some—but not a lot—of the ganache to dribble down the sides.
 Set the cake in the refrigerator to firm up for 1 hour.
 This cake will stay fresh for up to three days if well sealed and kept in the refrigerator.